Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: Physical Layer Design

 The underlying modulation is based on On-Off Keying (OOK) allowing for a low-power receiver implementation, i.e. envelope/energy detection.
 It is a special case of Amplitude Shift Keying (ASK) with only two amplitudes, ON and OFF.
 Whenever the input bit $b=1$, the transmitter sends an ON-signal $\mathbf{r}=[r_0,r_1,...,r_{\Lon-1}]$ of length $\Lon$ and an OFF-signal $\mathbf{r}=\mathbf{0}$ of equal length if $b=0$.
 We refer to the ON and OFF signals as OOK symbols.

 When applied to a multi-carrier system, such as OFDM, OOK is also referred to as multi-carrier (MC) OOK, because, in frequency domain, the OOK symbols typically span multiple sub-carriers.

 One design criteria for LP-WUS is its seamless integration in the existing 5G gNB transmission chain.
 The Rel-19 LP-WUS and LP-SS support $M\in\{1,2,4\}$ OOK symbols per OFDM symbol which are generated in time-domain and subsequently transformed via DFT into the frequency domain to be mapped to the existing 5G OFDM resource grid.
+For a fixed LP-WUS signal bandwidth (excluding guard-bands) of $N_{SC}^{WUS}=132$ subcarriers, the length of the OOK sequences are $\Lon=N_{SC}^{WUS}/M\in\{132,66,33\}$ for $M\in\{1,2,4\}$, respectively.